GlaserSe/DNAm-qc-scores/README.md

 ## CNV-Score
 In order to differentiate between those cases which technical failed from those with possible meaningful biological effects we implemented another quality score named Copy Number Variation Score (CNV-Score).
 As basis for the calculation of the CNV-Score the R-package Conumee is used, which enables copy number variation calling based on DNA methylation data.
 Thereby, CpGs within a predefined range are summarized in bins (represented as points in the plot) and used to visualize gains and losses throughout the whole genome.
-Within these plots the distribution of the bins over the y-scale can be used as an indicator for a technical failure and therefore differentiate between those cases with a possible meaningful biological background
+Within these plots the distribution of the bins over the y-scale can be used as an indicator for a technical failure and therefore differentiate between those cases with a possible meaningful biological background.

 >cnv.score(input = Mset, array_type = "450k")
+>
 >-input: A Mset containing methylated and unmethylated signals (preferably generated with the minfi >package)
+>
 >-array_type: Choose "EPIC" or "450k"

 ### Example